Slide 1

 Week-by-Week

 Independent Studio Day: This program is for self-motivated learners who can dedicate themselves to creating a sustainable art practice.
-Students will be most successful if they can reserve at least one full, additional day of studio work.
 A regular, committed practice is best for integrating the lessons.

 Term-by-Term